 Raging Light

-Nikolaj Frobenius takes us deep into the mind of Henry Oliver Rinnan, Norway’s most infamous traitor.
-This is a compelling novel of human darkness and historical betrayal.
+Nikolaj Frobenius takes us deep into the mind of Henry Oliver Rinnan, Norway’s most infamous traitor, in this gripping novel of human darkness and betrayal.

 A brave novel.
 Frobenius shows how war, with fear and suspicion, paralyzes and affects an entire society.